gohyperr/hecs/packages/hecs-plugin-three/README.md

 ### Object3D (Component)

-All entities with a `Transform` are given an `Object3D` component which is added to the scene at the correct hierarchical position (eg when using a `Parent` component).
+All entities with a `Transform` are given an `Object3D` component which will be displayed in the scene in the correct hierarchical position.
 This container is used internally for all `Model` and `Shape` meshes that are created.

 Field|Type|Default|Description
 ---|---|---|---